BFB2q/OSdowngrade/README.md

 UPDATE 1
 ____________________________________________________________
-For some people "chrome.google.com/webstorex is blocked and chrome.google.com/webstore_ doesnt work Use "https://chrome.google.com/webstoreHIBDD" (credit goes to 'https://bypasses.net/') MAKE SURE TO USE INGOT, LTBEEF DOESNT WORK IN THiS CASE
+For some people "chrome.google.com/webstorex is blocked and chrome.google.com/webstore_ doesnt work Use "https://chrome.google.com/webstoreHIBDD" (credit goes to 'https://bypasses.net/') MAKE SURE TO USE INGOT, LTBEEF DOESNT WORK IN THIS CASE
 INGOT: https://pastebin.com/raw/EugX5nk4